 Preliminary information

 WARNING !
-Intra-data problems: half of corrections after import originates from errors in original file.
+Intra-data problems: about half of correction made and identified quality issue after import originates from errors or incomplete data in original file.
 Import has to be prepared with care.
-Errors in the file will be imported…
+Errors in the file will be imported with the data…

 → Examples and consequences:

-Different hierarchy within a file => duplicated taxon with different hierarchy (can have sense if really different, but not if only some levels are missing like sub and supra levels)
+Different hierarchy within a file => duplicated taxon with different hierarchy (can be relevant if really different, but not if only some levels are missing like sub- and supra- levels)

-Misspelling => duplicated taxon
+Misspelling => duplicated taxon and difficulty to search and find the actual resource

 Taxon in the wrong level (wrong column) => bad hierarchy